 The PRA was founded on February 5, 1931, by seven women “determined to learn the fundamental, technical rules of regular good, readable poetry.”
 Josie Frazee Cappleman, Laura Lewellyn, Mrs. Fred Meredith, Mae Lorraine Bass, Stella Payne Crow, Marguerite Lanier Kaufman, and Ruth Arnold Leveck met in members’ homes around a dining table, calling themselves Round Table Poets.
 The society’s current name was adopted on July 25, 1939.
 (For additional information look at this entry in the Encyclopedia of Arkansas History and Culture.)

 PRA is an affiliate member of the National Federation of State Poetry Societies (NFSPS).
 NFSPS is also a non-profit organization, focusing on “the importance of poetry with respect to national cultural heritage.”
 PRA is proud that our own Jim Barton of Huttig, Arkansas, is the President of NFSPS.
-The 2017 NFSPS Convention will be held June 29-July 2, 2017, at Fort Worth, TX.
-Additional information may be located under EVENTS and at http://www.nfsps.com.
+The 2018 NFSPS Convention will be held May 31-June 3, 2018, at Denver, CO.
+Additional information may be located under EVENTS and at http://www.nfsps.com and https://Columbinepoetsofcolorado.com